German University Admission Documents Checklist for International Students 2026-27

 Language Certificates Required for German Universities

 Since most German degree programs are taught in German, and a smaller number are taught in English, every applicant needs to prove proficiency in whichever language their chosen course is taught in.
-However, some proficiency in German language may still be required.
+Check the list of universities in Germany that teach in English.
+However, some proficiency in the German language may still be required.
 So, because requirements differ by university and course, you must find out from each university of your choice that what proof of proficiency in German is accepted and which level of proficiency is required.
-Below we will see what proofs of English and German are generally accepted in Germany.
+Below, we will see what proof of English and German is generally accepted in Germany.

 1. Proof of English Language Proficiency